-- 3.43 The project team have liaised with the relevant departments of South Dublin County Council (SDCC) in advance of lodgement of this application.
+- 3.43 The project team have liaised with the relevant departments of South Dublin County Council (SDCC) in advance of lodgement of the application and this AI response.
 A pre-planning meeting (PP041/22) was held with SDCC on the 14th June 2022 and representatives of the SDCC Planning, Engineering and Roads/Transportation Departments attended.
 The meeting raised a number of points of relevance to the application.
 These were considered and have been addressed in the overall planning application package and within the EIA Report. - 3.44 In addition, the relevant project team specialists have liaised with the Department of Defence, Water Services and Parks Departments of SDCC by correspondence during the course of the EIA Report preparation.
 EIA contributors/authors have incorporated advice and comments received from SDCC into the relevant chapters of this EIA Report.
+Further discussions were had in relation to the issue of the western hedgerow specifically, and the need for it to be removed to facilitate the development has been fully justified under this AI response and under this EIAR.